Signed in as:

 Weekly Word Power grades will be recorded on a sheet each Friday.

-Students will keep this sheet in the back plastic sleeve of their blue daily folder.
+Students will keep this sheet in the back plastic sleeve of their blue daily folder so you can easily monitor how they are doing.
 Grades of “1” will require a parent signature.
 Please make sure to check your child’s weekly Word Power grade each Friday.
 (IMPORTANT: For the grade to match the posted list below, at least one sentence must be turned in Monday through Thursday.
 Sentences cannot all be turned in on one day or perhaps 2 days that week.)

 Grades are assigned by how many meaningful sentences were submitted each week.
 (Refer to comments above.
 These grades are assigned when students submit at least one sentence a day.)